carstenbauer/MonteCarlo.jl/docs/src/examples/HofmannBergChowdhury.md

 ## Utilities and other functionality

-Now that we have the lattice, the hopping and interaction matrix as well as `propose_local` and `accept_local!` we're done with all the difficult stuff.
+Now that we have the lattice, the hopping and interaction matrix as well as `propose_local` and `accept_local!` we're done implementing the model.
 There are a couple of things one might want to add.
 For example, adding `energy_boson()` would enable global updates and boson energy measurements.
 Adding `save_model` and `_load` should help with reducing file size and help future proof things, but isn't strictly necessary.
 And adding `intE_kernel` would allow the interactive and total energy to be measured.
 Beyond that one might add some constructors and convenience function like `parameters`.

 The full code including these convenience functions can be found [here](HBC_model.jl)